chesnay/llm-benchmark-suite/README.md

 LLM are assessed based on benchmarks, but could this create a risk of overfitting?

-We propose to use tasks, which are not yet available directly on the internet using old computer code starting by classic 8-bit computers (Amstrad, Commodore 64).
-These programs are kept on tapes or disc and need to be converted to text first, prior to being used as test cases.
+We propose to use tasks, which are not yet available directly on the internet with old computer code starting by classic 8-bit computers (Amstrad).
+These games of strategy are kept on tapes or disc and need to be converted to text first, prior to being used as test cases.
 This limits the risk that the LLM have already been trained on them.
-The first program is football manager a game from 1984.

 ## Project Overview

 This project evaluates LLMs' capabilities in:
 - Understanding business logic using code on which the LLM have not been trained, thus avoiding overfitting.
-- Documenting historical programs' functionality and architecture
-- Translating vintage BASIC programs to modern Python
+- Translating undocumented BASIC programs to modern Python an thus demonstrating an understanding of the underlying business logic.
-- Preserving original program logic while leveraging modern programming practices

 ## Benchmark Structure

-Each test case in the suite contains:
+Each test case (a game of strategy) in the suite contains:
 1. Original source code in text format
 2. Expected documentation outputs:
    - Program purpose and functionality